SebastianGhafafian/Portfolio/README.md

 # About
 Hi there!
 Welcome to my Portfolio.

-My Name is Sebastian Ghafafian.
+My name is Sebastian Ghafafian.
 I am originally from Leipzig, Germany where I grew up.
 I moved to Berlin to study mechanical engineering.
 After receiving my Bachelor's and Master's degree, I worked four years in engineering positions (strong focus on composite materials) in the field of sustainable energy.
 I quickly found out that I love programming and working with data to gain meaningful insights.
 This lead me to join the MicroMaster's program in Statistics and Data Science from MIT, where I received a very broad yet in-depth understanding for statistics and machine learning algorithms.

 Currently, I am looking for job oppurtunities in the field of data science or engineering where I can leverage my data related skill set.
 Feel free to reach out to me on LinkedIn or via email or to check out my resume.